leosantos2003/QA-System-on-Scientific-Articles/README.md

 ## Project Modules

 1. `data_ingestion.py`: Its only function is to load the raw data (PDF articles) and transform it into a format that the LangChain library can understand.
-      * The `load_corpus` function iterates over all `.pdf` files within the `corpus_pdfs` folder.
+      * The `load_corpus` function iterates over all `.pdf` files within a `corpus_pdfs` folder.
 Using the `pypdf` library, it reads each document page by page, extracts the textual content, and creates a LangChain Document object for each page.
 It appends the correct metadata to each Document, such as the source filename and page number.
       * **Output**: A list of Document objects, where each object represents a single page from one of the articles in the corpus.

 2. `chunking.py`: Process the uploaded documents, breaking the text of entire pages into smaller, more semantically meaningful chunks.